Enhancing Adversarial Defense by k-Winners-Take-All: -Winners-Take-All Activation

 In convolutional neural networks (CNN), the output of a layer is a $C\times H\times W$ tensor. $C$ denotes the number of output channels; $H$ and $W$ indicate the feature resolution.
 While there are multiple choices of applying $k$-WTA on the tensor---for example, one can apply $k$-WTA individually to each channel---empirically we found that the most effective (and conceptually the simplest) way is to treat the tensor as a long $C\cdot H\cdot W\times 1$ vector input to the $k$-WTA activation.
 Using $k$-WTA in this way is also backed by our theoretical understanding (see \secref{theory}).

-\kwta activation has a $O(N\log N)$ complexity since it needs to sort input values.
-While this is slightly more expensive than ReLU's $O(N)$ cost, this activation overhead is negligible in comparison to the matrix multiplication cost, which is a neural network's performance bottleneck.
+The runtime cost of computing a \kwta activation is asymptotically $O(N)$, because finding $k$ largest values in a list is asymptotically equivalent to finding the $k$-th largest value, which has an $O(N)$ complexity~\citep{cormen2009introduction}.
+This cost is comparable to ReLU's $O(N)$ cost on a $N$-length vector.
+Thus, replacing ReLU with \kwta introduces no significant overhead.

-\paraspace \paragraph{Remark: difference from other WTA-type activations.} Relevant to $k$-WTA is the \textit{local Winner-Take-All} (LWTA) activation (by Srivastava et al.~\cite{srivastava2013compete,srivastava2014understanding}), which divides output values of a layer into local groups and applies WTA to each group of values.
-LWTA is similar to max-pooling~\cite{riesenhuber1999hierarchical} for dividing the layer output and choosing group maximums.
+\paraspace \paragraph{Remark: other WTA-type activations.} Relevant to \kwta is the \textit{local Winner-Take-All} (LWTA) activation~\citep{srivastava2013compete,srivastava2014understanding}, which divides each layer's output values into local groups and applies WTA to each group individually.
+LWTA is similar to max-pooling~\citep{riesenhuber1999hierarchical} for dividing the layer output and choosing group maximums.
 But unlike ReLU and max-pooling being $C^0$ continuous, LWTA and our $k$-WTA are both discontinuous with respect to the input.
-The differences among ReLU, max-pooling, LWTA, and our $k$-WTA are illusrated in Figure~\ref{fig:act}.
+The differences among ReLU, max-pooling, LWTA, and \kwta are illusrated in Figure~\ref{fig:act}.

-LWTA is motivated toward preventing catastrophic forgetting~\cite{mccloskey1989catastrophic}, whereas our use of $k$-WTA is for defending against adversarial threat.
-While both are discontinuous, it remains unclear what the LWTA's discontinuity properties are and how its discontinuities affect the network training.
-Our theoretical analysis (\secref{theory}), in contrast, sheds some light on these fundamental questions about $k$-WTA, rationalizing its use for improving adversarial robustness.
-Indeed, our early experiments also confirmed that $k$-WTA outperforms LWTA in terms of robustness.
+LWTA is motivated toward preventing catastrophic forgetting~\citep{mccloskey1989catastrophic}, whereas our use of $k$-WTA is for defending against adversarial threat.
+Both are discontinuous.
+But it remains unclear what the LWTA's discontinuity properties are and how its discontinuities affect the network training.
+Our theoretical analysis (\secref{theory}), in contrast, sheds some light on these fundamental questions about $k$-WTA, rationalizing its ability for improving adversarial robustness.
+Indeed, our experiments confirm that $k$-WTA outperforms LWTA in terms of robustness (see \appref{add}).

-WTA-type activation in general, albeit originated decades ago, remains elusive in modern neural networks.
-Perhaps this is because it has not demonstrated a considerable improvement to the network's standard test accuracy (though it can offer an accuracy comparable to ReLU~\cite{srivastava2013compete}).
+WTA-type activation, albeit originated decades ago, remains elusive in modern neural networks.
+Perhaps this is because it has not demonstrated a considerable improvement to the network's standard test accuracy, though it can offer an accuracy comparable to ReLU~\citep{srivastava2013compete}.
 Our analysis and proposed use of $k$-WTA and its enabled improvement in the context of adversarial defense may suggest a renaissance of studying WTA.